niko1499/Lidar_Utility/README.md

 ## Nikolas Xarles Gamarra

 # Description
 This "Lidar_Utility" is a coclection or ROS nodes that are useful for filtering and interpreting point cloud data.
 It depends on [ROS](http://wiki.ros.org/) and [PCL](http://pointclouds.org/documentation/).
+A basic understanding of ROS is required to understand the nodes and topics that make this project work.

 # Useful Links
 [ROSWIKI/PCL](wiki.ros.org/pcl_ros#pcd_to_pointcloud) Useful documentation on using PCL in ROS